Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 • Where their offerings fall short

-This can all be done online for free.
+This can all be done online for free — create a spreadsheet and start Googling.

 Add each competitor to the right column of your spreadsheet and then start adding information such as: